Park Jae-beom: Working style

-Park's works always contain social critique, sharp messages, and a cool-headed perspective toward contemporary society.
-His unique satire, laughter, and characters reflect his commitment to telling the stories that need to be told.
-He is a diligent writer by nature.
-For Vincenzo, he studied of over 10 social science books.A script that is understood by many people.
+Park's works always contain social critique with satire He is a diligent writer by nature; for Vincenzo, he studied of over 10 social science books.A script that is understood by many people.
 The story is about spreading jam evenly on bread.
 If commercial art involves spreading the jam so that you can eat it wherever you eat it, pure art involves spreading it on a specific area and leading people to discover that area.
 It's not a matter of superiority or inferiority, but I want to write something that's enjoyable and fun for everyone to read.
 Park about Storytelling.In October 2019, Park established a writer's office called Plot Store.
 Within Plot Store, he collaborates with eight junior writers specializing in different genres such as horror, thriller, and comedy.
 They have adopted the American drama work system as a benchmark, which promotes collaborative synergy among writers.
 Park mentioned, "When Good Doctor was remade in the United States, I observed the work site and saw the involvement of diverse individuals, such as an autistic writer and a writer with experience as a casino dealer, in the script.
 It made me realize the importance of pursuing diversity to avoid being confined to a single genre.
 Two to three writers are assigned to each genre, and they hold meetings together.
 The first result of this collaborative approach is Chief Inspector 1963."
 Park emphasized, "The era of writers working alone is over.
 In order to adapt to changes like OTT, the writer system must also evolve.
 It is crucial for training the next generation," he added.

 In addition to their collaboration with MBC for "Chief Inspector 1963," Plot Store has also engaged in other partnership.
 Since 2021, They worked with Astory for a cyberpunk action drama titled Shaman.
 Plot Store partnered with Barunson for joint projects in a series.
 In 2020, It also partnered with Kakao M.